philipokiokio/tokenizer_auth_sample/readme.md

 This token, thanks to the secret used and algo  used is not decodeble by https://jwt.io.
 To prove that I will use the JWT above and sign above that token to generate the undecodeble token.

-Here is the seconded signed token.
+Here is the second-signed token.
 ![alt signed token](/doc_files/second_signed_token.png)